Skip to main content

 • music

 The music in the game is widely praised for its jazzy soundtrack, which effectively enhances the atmosphere and immerses players in the noir aesthetic of the 1950s.
-Many reviewers highlight the quality of the voice acting and the way the music complements the narrative, creating a memorable emotional experience.
-Overall, the soundtrack is considered a standout feature, contributing significantly to the game's charm and setting.
+Many reviewers highlight the quality of the music and voice acting, noting that they contribute significantly to the game's emotional impact and overall experience.
+While some find the music to be repetitive, the majority agree that it is a standout feature that complements the game's art style and narrative beautifully.

 • “The music and voice acting further enhance the atmosphere, with jazzy tunes and believable performances that immerse players in the tension and charm of the era.”